vhoulbreque/ironcar/README.md

 ### Troubleshooting

 ## Launching
+In order to communicate between the car, the laptop and another device like a smartphone, we used socketio on python and nodejs.Therefore, we need to launch a server node on the raspi and clients on other devices.
+A python client on the raspi ensure the communication with the car hardware (motors, camera  and other potential sensors if you want to add any).

 ### On the raspberry pi
 Two programs are to be launched on the raspi.
 You can use screen if you don't want to carry